-The first Texas Folklife Festival was held from September 7-10, 1972, on the grounds of the Institute in HemisFair Park.
+The first Texas Folklife Festival was held from September 7-10, 1972, on the grounds of the institute at Hemisfair.
 O.T.
 Baker (1910-2006), the Festival's founder and director from 1972-75, was a dedicated and inspirational leader in constructing this phenomenal event that has received countless international, regional and local awards.

 Main Office: 210-458-2224

 Address: 801 East Cesar E. Chavez Blvd.
 San Antonio, Texas 78205